RNtaate/To-Do-List/README.md

 ## :handshake: Contributing

 There are two ways of contributing to this project:
-1. If you see something wrong or not working, please check [the issue tracker section](https://github.com/Rumbie-Mudzie7/Library/issues), if that problem you met is not in already opened issues then open the issue by clicking on `new issue` button.
+1. If you see something wrong or not working, please check [the issue tracker section](https://github.com/RNtaate/To-Do-List/issues ), if that problem you met is not in already opened issues then open the issue by clicking on `new issue` button.
 2. If you have a solution to that, and you are willing to work on it, follow the below steps to contribute:
     1. Fork this repository
-    1. Clone it on your local computer by running `git clone https://github.com/Rumbie-Mudzie7/Library.git` __Replace *Rumbie-Mudzie7* with the username you use on github__
+    1. Clone it on your local computer by running `git clone git@github.com:RNtaate/To-Do-List.git` __Replace *RNtaate* with the username you use on github__
     1. Open the cloned repository which appears as a folder on your local computer with your favorite code editor
     1. Create a separate branch off the *master branch*,
     1. Write your codes which fix the issue you found
     1. Commit and push the branch you created
-    1. Raise a pull request, comparing your new created branch with our original master branch [here](https://github.com/Rumbie-Mudzie7/Library)
+    1. Raise a pull request, comparing your new created branch with our original master branch [here](https://github.com/RNtaate/To-Do-List)